Kokomo (song): Critical reception

-In spite of its commercial success, "Kokomo" has attracted mostly negative reviews from music writers.
+Despite its commercial success, "Kokomo" has attracted mostly negative reviews from music writers.
 Jimmy Guterman of Rolling Stone wrote that the song "sets the pattern for the new, passion-free songs" on Still Cruisin', while the Rolling Stone album guide called it a "joyless ditty".
-In a 1998 piece, Steve Simels of Stereo noted "just how insipid 'Kokomo' was".
-Blender stated the song was "perhaps most kindly described as a Beach Boys–influenced song with the Beach Boys singing on it."
+In a 1998 piece, Steve Simels of Stereo described it as "insipid".
+Blender stated the song was "perhaps most kindly described as a Beach Boys–influenced song with the Beach Boys singing on it".
 Cash Box called it a "snappy little throw-back of a tune" with "a real islands-vibe and hooky chorus."

-In the years following its release, "Kokomo" has become notorious for its perceived poor quality: as Tom Breihan of Stereogum writes, "People hate 'Kokomo.'
+Since its release, "Kokomo" has become notorious for its negative critical reception.
+It has appeared on several worst songs of all time lists, such as Blender's top 50 worst songs, Dallas Observer's ten worst songs by great artists, and Forbes' worst lyrics of all time.
+Tom Breihan of Stereogum wrote: "People hate 'Kokomo.'
 The Beach Boys' improbable late-career hit has a reputation as a monument to mediocrity.
 To this day, it serves as a textbook cautionary tale of a once-beloved group poisoning its own legacy and goodwill by making smarmy '80s yuppie pablum."
-In a retrospective dubbing the song the "worst summer song ever", MEL Magazine's Tim Grierson similarly noted, "A lot of us have taken immense delight in hating this 1988 smash."
-As such, it has appeared on several worst songs of all time lists, such as Blenders top 50 worst songs, Dallas Observers ten worst songs by great artists, and Forbes worst lyrics of all time.
-Both Breihan and Grierson attribute the personal unpopularity of Mike Love as a possible factor for the song's reputation.
+In a retrospective dubbing the song the "worst summer song ever", MEL Magazine's Tim Grierson wrote: "A lot of us have taken immense delight in hating this 1988 smash."
+Both Breihan and Grierson attribute their personal dislike of Mike Love as a possible factor for their negative opinion of the song.

-Drummer Jim Keltner, who played on "Kokomo", attributed the critical disdain to the fact that "it's just sooo syrupy pop."
-He continued, "But while the critics killed it with their words, they couldn't kill the 'hitness' of it.
+Drummer Jim Keltner, who played on "Kokomo", attributed the critical disdain to the song being "just sooo syrupy pop ...
+But while the critics killed it with their words, they couldn't kill the 'hitness' of it.
 It's just a bona fide hit record, that's all there is to it."

+In popular culture

+The Muppets

+"Kokomo" was introduced to younger audiences when it was covered by Jim Henson's Muppets on the album Muppet Beach Party in 1993.
+The Beach Boys' lyrics were changed from "gave me a tropical contact high" to the more family-friendly phrase "under a tropical island sky" for the Muppets' rendition.

+The Muppets characters, including Kermit the Frog, appeared in a music video for their rendition of the song, directed by Brian Henson and filmed in Los Angeles.

+Full House

+In 1988, the Beach Boys performed "Kokomo" and other songs on the sixth episode of season two of the American television sitcom Full House.
+This occurred due to their relationship with John Stamos who played Uncle Jesse on the show, as well as the success of the song that year (with Stamos appearing in the video).